code-423n4/2023-07-basin-findings/data/zhaojie-Q.md

         }
 ```

-2.
-Add a break to the for in the _getIJ function in well.sol.
+2.Add a break to the for in the _getIJ function in well.sol.

 before:
 ```